 Sometimes the amount of interest reported to the IRS will be different from the amount shown on the Mortgagor’s Annual Statement Information as “Interest Paid ”.

 - If you paid less than $600 in interest on your mortgage loan, we are not required to report to the IRS.

-- If you assumed your mortgage in 2012, the interest reported to the IRS includes only the amount received for the period during which McCue Mortgage was aware you were obligated on the loan.
+- If you assumed your mortgage in the previous calendar year, the interest reported to the IRS includes only the amount received for the period during which McCue Mortgage was aware you were obligated on the loan.